ology/techn.ology.net/blog/2024/01/05/midi-rock-stone/index.markdown

 Anyway, I was determined to figure it out from the perspective of the MIDI signals it transmits, because puzzling it out from the "documentation" is not entirely enlightening.

-Here is my analysis of the signals transmitted:
+Here is my analysis of the signals transmitted, with the command `aseqdump -p 'MIDI ROCK Joystick'` :

       Source   Event                  Ch  Data                     # comment